shenxiaochenn/DLRAPom/step2/readme.md

-# Discovering the most essential protein coding biomarker by multiple **machine learning algorithms**
+# Discovering the most essential protein coding biomarker by a novel multiple machine learning algorithm**

- This code includes a comparison of various machine learning algorithms include Optimized-XGBoost ,SVM,RF and decision tree.
-The area under the computing receiver operating characteristic (ROC) curve (AUC) and accuracy were calculated to estimate the different machine learning models.
-Then, the specific hyperparameters  and other information can be found in this code.
+This code included evaluation of the importance of inputed each protein coding biomarker and comparison with other mainstream ensemble classification algorithms (SVM, RF, TREE).
+The area under the computing receiver operating characteristic (ROC) curve and accuracy were calculated to estimate the perfomence of different machine learning models.
+In addition, the specific hyperparameters and other information can be found in this code.